Effective comparison of neutrino-mass models: Models' phenomenology

 The left panels of Figs.~\ref{fig:LQEMu}, \ref{fig:LQETau} and \ref{fig:LQMuTau} show the complementarity of constraints on $\epsilon_L$ from flavour-conserving and flavour-violating observables.
 As usual, the best bounds overall come from $\mu \to e $ transitions, with the strongest being $\mu \to e$ conversion in nuclei, as long as $|(\epsilon_L)_{be}|$ and $|(\epsilon_L)_{b\mu}|$ are both larger than $\sim 10^{-4}$, while flavour-conserving observables take over when one of the two entries is smaller, see Fig. \ref{fig:LQEMu}.
 In contrast, the most stringent limits on $\tau$ flavour change, which come from $\tau \to eee$ and $\tau \to \mu\mu\mu$, are, at best, comparable with those from flavour-conserving observables, the most constraining of which are $Z\to \ell_a^+ \ell_a^-$ and $G_F$ universality.
 The near future prospects for flavour-violating $\tau \to 3\ell$ decays indicate that these will become the most stringent probe as long as $|(\epsilon_L)_{3\tau}|$ and $|(\epsilon_L)_{3e,\mu}|$ are of similar size.

 Turning to the right panels, the presence of $\epsilon_R = \epsilon_L$ permits a chirality flip that is not suppressed by $y_e$.
 As a consequence, the dipole WCs and the three-Higgs WC $c^{eH}$ can be much larger than in the $\epsilon_R = 0$ case.
 Constraints from radiative charged lepton decays, dipole moments, Higgs decays, and also $\mu \to e$ conversion (see the discussion below Eq.~\eqref{csrLQ}) and $\ell \to 3\ell$ decays (see Eqs.~\eqref{l3lLQ1} and \eqref{l3lLQ2}) are thus orders of magnitude stronger.
 On the other hand, observables involving vector-current processes, for which the chirality flip is irrelevant, are barely affected.
-The $G_F$ universality, $Z$ decays (to both charged leptons and neutrinos), and $s_w$ all fit into this category.
+The $G_F$ universality, $Z$ decays (to both charged leptons and neutrinos), $s_w$, and $m_W$ all fit into this category.
 The small shifts in the corresponding bounds from the left to the right panels in Figs.~\ref{fig:LQEMu}-\ref{fig:LQMuTau} are due to additional contributions from $\epsilon_R$, which are of the same order as those from $\epsilon_L$.
 In this $\epsilon_L = \epsilon_R$ scenario, flavour-violating observables give the best bounds, even in the $\tau$ sector, as long as $|(\epsilon_{L,R})_{3\tau}|$ is comparable to $|(\epsilon_{L,R})_{3e,\mu}|$.
+We note finally that both the $\epsilon_L$ only and $\epsilon_R = \epsilon_L$ cases lead to a positive shift in $m_W$, however the region in parameter space which ameliorates the present $m_W$ tension (given by the green bands in the figures) is ruled out by other flavour-conserving observables.

 In summary, as one moves from $\epsilon_L=\epsilon_R$ to $\epsilon_L \gg \epsilon_R$, the constraints in the right panels of Figs.~\ref{fig:LQEMu}-\ref{fig:LQMuTau} shift progressively to those in the left panels.
 The opposite limit, $\epsilon_L \ll \epsilon_R$, behaves in a qualitatively similar way, although there are fewer bounds in this case, in particular the $m_W$, $R_D^{\mu/e}$ and LHC constraints do not apply.